1919-1923 - Russia was gripped by one of the worst famines in modern times. More than 5 million people died of starvation and disease.

 1921 - The steamer SS Rowan sank off the coast of Scotland.
 37 people lose their lives (8 Sep).

-1921 - King George V opened Manchester's new Royal Exchange, which at the time had the largest trading room in the world (9 Oct).
+1921 - King George V opened Manchester's new Royal Exchange (9 Oct).
+See also our blog article.

 1921 - The Irish Treaty Conference opened in London (11 Oct).